-At this point, one could be tempted by skepticism: no metaphysical truth is attainable.

-Kant rejects this option, and instead, proposes to change the way in which we do metaphysics.

-The idea is that, if we understand how mathematics and physics can be sciences, then we'll be able to apply this to metaphysics.
+- At this point, one could be tempted by skepticism.
+One would thus surrender to the idea that no metaphysical truth is attainable.
+Kant rejects this option, and instead, proposes to change the way in which we do metaphysics. - The idea is that, if we understand how mathematics and physics can be sciences, then we'll be able to apply this to metaphysics.

-\longrightarrow Kant rejects both the dogmatic forms of metaphysics and skepticism.
-The idea is then to understand the real sciences in order to figure out to what extent it is possible to make metaphysics a science.
+- Kant rejects both the dogmatic forms of metaphysics and skepticism.
+The idea is then to understand the real sciences in order to figure out to what extent it is possible to turn metaphysics into a science.